-Total production estimates for Chinook fry outmigrating from the Nooksack River in 2005 ranged from 926,466 (ACRM) to 1,345,994 (YCCE) individuals.
-764,000 Chinook fry were released into the Nooksack between April 14 and May 26.
-Wild production estimates ranged from as low as 142,362 (adjusted ACCE/YCCE) to as high as 162,466 (ACRM/Peterson).
-If hatchery-origin fry suffer mortality before reaching the trap site then these estimates are likely to be slightly too high.
-The low-level of wild-production in 2005 is consistent with the hypothesis that severe hydrological events that occur in fall have a large adverse effect on wild production.
+Total production estimates for Chinook fry outmigrating from the Nooksack River in 2005 ranged from 1,110,887 (ACRM/Peterson) to 1,150,124 (adjusted ACCE) individuals.
+854,500 Chinook fry were released into the Nooksack between April 14 and June 1.
+Wild production estimates ranged from as low as 256,387 (ACRM/Peterson) to as high as 295,625 (adjusted ACCE).
+If hatchery-origin fry suffer significant mortality before reaching the trap site then these estimates are likely to be biased high.
+Wild-production in 2006 is the second highest in the last 5 years but less than half of that of the best year (trap year 2003).

-Residence time modeling for Chinook fry in 2005 supported the hypothesis that early release dates give rise to longer residence times prior to outmigration.
+Residence time modeling for Chinook fry in 2006 again supported the hypothesis that early release dates give rise to longer residence times prior to outmigration.
 Average residence times for an early-released group of marked hatchery-origin smolts was c.
-28 days, and for the last group that was released at the end of May the average residence times was c.
-16 days.
+26 days, and for the last group that was released at the end of May the average residence times was c.
+10 days.

-The total production estimate for Coho smolts was 2,280,573 smolts (ACRM).
-1,245,234 smolts were released from hatcheries between May 5 and May 17.
-The wild production estimate is therefore 1,035,339 smolts, assuming no mortality occurs for hatchery-origin smolts prior to reaching the trap site.
+The total production estimate for Coho smolts was 2,082,277 smolts (ACRM).
+1,316,788 smolts were released from hatcheries between May 9 and May 17 of which 1,170,806 were adipose-fin clipped.
+These numbers include a small group of clipped Coho that appeared at the trap during the week prior to the first official release.
+The wild production estimate is therefore 765,489 smolts, assuming that no mortality occurs for hatchery-origin smolts prior to reaching the trap site.
 The effect of post-release mortality would be to inflate production estimates and the magnitude of the error incurred would be roughly proportional to the true mortality rate.